-New Hampshire Medicaid is a medical assistance program that currently covers around 185 thousand residents of New Hampshire.
-Medicaid in NH enrollment has increased by a respectable 46 percent from 2013 to 2016.
-You might be wondering “What is Medicaid in NH?” if you are new to New Hampshire.
 Medicaid is a federal program, developed by the United States government to help low-income individuals and families get the medical care they need.
-Each state is free to adapt its own Medicaid system to meet the needs of its citizens.
+Each state is free to adopt its own Medicaid system to meet the needs of its citizens.
 Keep reading for some basic New Hampshire Medicaid information.

-If you believe you qualify for medical assistance benefits, you can begin the process of applying for New Hampshire Medicaid.
+If you believe you qualify for medical assistance benefits, you can begin the process of applying for Medicaid in New Hampshire.
 New Hampshire offers a number of simple Medicaid application methods to choose from; individuals and families are free to select any available method to apply.
-We have provided comprehensive information about the application options, eligibility, coverage and costs on our site.

 How to Apply for Medicaid in New Hampshire

 Medicaid coverage provides free or low-cost health services to low-income families in New Hampshire.
 Medicaid services are available to qualifying New Hampshire families who meet general, financial and medical requirements.
-NH Medicaid coverage includes hospital care, physician visits, vision appointments, child dental services and rural health clinic visits.
-And, types of Medicaid insurance in NH also includes prescription drug coverage, family planning, psychotherapy and many other important health services.
+NH Medicaid coverage includes hospital care, physician visits, vision appointments, child dental services, and rural health clinic visits.
+And, types of Medicaid insurance in NH also includes prescription drug coverage, family planning, psychotherapy, and many other important health services.
 How much is Medicaid in New Hampshire?
 Medicaid cost estimates vary depending on the household income of each applicant.